aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 * Add usefull custom filter [Fanboy's Enhanced Tracking List](https://www.fanboy.co.nz/enhancedstats.txt)
 * If a site doesn't work, try turning off uBlock and refreshing.
 * Make sure the (new) site is checked under Options.
-* Make sure you're running the last version of Bypass Paywalls Clean.
+* Make sure you're running the latest version of Bypass Paywalls Clean.
 * If none of these work, you can submit an issue [here](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/issues).

 ### Changelog-releases